Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Other Schr oder restrictions of Baxter objects

-The class $\Sep = \Av(2413,3142)$ of separable permutations is well-known to be a subset of the set $\Bax$ of Baxter permutations enumerated by the Schr\"oder numbers.
-A generating tree for $\Sep$ following rule~\eqref{rule:SchroederWest} has been described in~\cite{West}, but we have not been able to explain the growth of separable permutations according to rule~\eqref{rule:newSchroeder}.
+Baxter permutations~\cite[among many others]{BM} are those that avoid both $\commonpat$ and $\baxpat$.
+The class of separable permutations, defined by the avoidance of $2413$ and $3142$, is a well-known subset of the set $\Bax$ of Baxter permutations and is enumerated by the Schr\"oder numbers.
+A generating tree for separable permutations following rule~\eqref{rule:SchroederWest} has been described in~\cite{West}, but we have not been able to explain the growth of separable permutations according to rule~\eqref{rule:newSchroeder}.
 However, restricting the growth of Baxter permutations according to rule~\eqref{rule:BaxterMBM}, we are able to describe a new subset of Baxter permutations, enumerated by the Schr\"oder numbers, and whose growth is governed by rule~\eqref{rule:newSchroeder}.

 As explained at the beginning of this section, a Schr\"oder subset of Baxter permutations can be obtained by considering the ``canonical'' embedding of $\TSch$ in $\TBax$.
 Doing so, the two Baxter permutations of size $5$ that are not obtained are $13254$ and $23154$, which correspond to the vertices of $\TBax$ shown in bold characters in Figure~\ref{fig:GeneratingTrees}.
 Although this subset of Baxter permutations is easy to define from the generating tree perspective, we have not been able to characterize the permutations it contains without referring to the generating trees, which is somewhat unsatisfactory.
 On the other hand, the subset of Baxter permutations studied below is not as immediate to define from the generating trees themselves, but has a nice characterization in terms of forbidden patterns.